discrete-notes/discrete-notes.github.io/_posts/2018-11-30-november-2018-notes.md

 ## Double-blind for DISC
-The conference [DISC](http://www.disc-conference.org/wp/) will go double-blind next year.[^2] At first I was sceptical about this idea, because of the usual reasons: extra-work, extra-care when talking to people, not very effective, we should not super-optimize conferences because journals are the most important etc. But recently I had to review a paper by people from a university I've never heard of, and I felt that, before even starting I had a big bias.
-I think double-blind is exactly about removing this bias.
+The conference [DISC](http://www.disc-conference.org/wp/) will go double-blind next year,[^2] that is both the reviewers and the authors will be anonymized.
+At first I was sceptical about this idea, because of the usual reasons: extra-care in th process (e.g. when talking to people) with no probably no big impact, etc. But recently I had to review a paper by people from a university I've never heard of and I felt that, before even starting, I had a negative bias.
+I think double-blind is exactly about protexting authors from this bias.
 In other words, I heard many times that the problem is that well-known people get their papers accepted although they are not good enough, and I think this cannot really change (because of arxiv, favourite topics, writing style), but it's the other side of the